majortank/Networking-Labs/Lab02-Intro to Router OS/README.md

 ### Stopping Capture
 Right-click the link and select "Stop Capture" when finished

-## Lab Submission Requirements
-1. Document answers to all RouterOS exploration tasks
-2. Document answers to all Wireshark analysis questions
-3. Submit documentation to Canvas lab assignment

 ## Tips
 - Always use Show/Hide Interface Labels button for better topology visibility
 - Configure router before PCs as it serves as the gateway